Australia’s top natural attractions

 Where: 2.5-hour drive from Hobart

-How to see it: Simply relax on the miles of white sand at the Friendly Beaches, follow the 90-minute walk to Wineglass Bay lookout, or take a day-tour from Hobart.
+How to see it: Simply relax on the miles of white sand at the Friendly Beaches, follow the 90-minute walk to Wineglass Bay lookout, or take a day-tour from Hobart, like a wonder-filled chartered cruise.

 Dolerite sea cliffs of the Tasman Peninsula